-In the survey, more than 50% of investors declared that they use the same benchmarks for risk management as for strategic asset allocation and performance monitoring.
-Nearly 70% of investors in unlisted infrastructure continue to use absolute return benchmarks for the purpose of risk management.
+In the survey, more than 50% of investors declared using the same benchmarks for risk management as they do for strategic asset allocation and performance monitoring.
+Nearly 70% of investors in unlisted infrastructure continue to use absolute-return benchmarks for the purpose of risk management.
 This suggests that the infrastructure portfolio risk management function is very limited among most investors.

-Some 10% of respondents said that their choice of benchmark is adequate for risk management purposes.
+10% of respondents said that their choice of benchmark is adequate for risk-management purposes.
 Among the vast majority of respondents there is a consensus that current practices present a number of challenges.

-Figure 7 shows that over 50% of respondents are concerned that the aforementioned benchmarks do not allow for measurement of diversification indicators such as effective number of factors/constituents.
+Figure 1.7 shows that over 50% of respondents are concerned that the aforementioned benchmarks do not allow for measurement of diversification indicators such as effective number of factors/constituents.

-Fifty per cent worry that the benchmarks do not measure exposure to traditional risk factors such as size and momentum, which are likely to be found in multiple asset classes involving equity investment.
+50% worry that the benchmarks do not measure exposure to traditional risk factors such as size and momentum, which are likely to be found in multiple asset classes involving equity investment.

-Likewise, around 40% of equity investors said that current benchmarks do for stress testing and default risk to be evaluated
+Likewise, around 40% of equity investors said that current benchmarks do not allow for stress testing or default risk mapping, nor do they measure contributions to asset-liability-management (ALM) objectives. •